Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: Acknowledgments

-A.K. and R.R. acknowledge the support of Narodowe Centrum Nauki under Grant No. 2019/34/E /ST2/00186.
+A.K. and R.R. acknowledge the support of under Grant No. 2019/34/E /ST2/00186.
 R.R also acknowledges the support of the Polska Akademia Nauk (grant agreement PAN.BFD.S.BDN.
 613. 022.
 2021 - PASIFIC 1, POPSICLE).
-This work has received funding from the European Union's Horizon 2020 research and innovation program under the Sk{\l}odowska-Curie grant agreement No. 847639 and as part of the Sk{\l}odowska-Curie Innovative Training Network MCnetITN3 (grant agreement no. 722104), and from the Polish Ministry of Education and Science.
+This work has received funding from the European Union's Horizon 2020 research and innovation program under the Sk{\l}odowska-Curie grant agreement No. 847639, and from the Polish Ministry of Education and Science.
 The work at WWU M{\"u}nster was funded by the DFG through the Research Training Group 2149 ``Strong and Weak Interactions - from Hadrons to Dark Matter'' and the SFB 1225 ``Isoquant,'' {project\nobreakdash-id} 273811115.
 M.K.~thanks the School of Physics at the University of New South Wales in Sydney, Australia for its hospitality and financial support through the Gordon Godfrey visitors program.
 The work of A.A. was supported by the U.S. Department of Energy under Grant No. DE-SC0008791.
 The work of T.J.H.~was supported by the U.S.~Department of Energy under contract DE-AC02-06CH11357.
 The research of P.~D. was funded as a part of the Center of Excellence in Quark Matter of the Academy of Finland (project 346326).
 The work of C.K.~was supported by the U.S.\ Department of Energy contract DE-AC05-06OR23177, under which Jefferson Science Associates LLC manages and operates Jefferson Lab.
 J.G.M. has been supported by Fermi Research Alliance, LLC under Contract No. DE-AC02-07CH11359 with the U.S. Department of Energy, Office of Science, Office of High Energy Physics.
-The work of F.O.~was supported by the U.S.~Department of Energy under Grant No.~DE-SC0010129.
+The work of F.O.~was supported by the U.S.~Department of Energy under Grant No.~DE-SC0010129, and by the Office of Science, Office of Nuclear Physics, within the framework of the Saturated Glue (SURGE) Topical Theory Collaboration.
 The work of I.S.\ was supported by the French CNRS via the IN2P3 project GLUE@NLO.